dbojan/csv2xml/README.md

 echo.
 echo v 0.98a
 echo.
-echo Supported delimiters: tab, semicalon, pipe, and comma /no string delimiter!/. echo. echo Ampersand will be replaced with space.
+echo Supported delimiters: tab, semicolon, pipe, and comma /no string delimiter!/. echo. echo Ampersand will be replaced with space.
 Optionally, double quotes can be removed too. echo.